lordspline/druid/docs/operations/deep-storage-migration.md

   -->

-If you have been running an evaluation Druid cluster using local deep storage and wish to migrate to a more production-capable deep storage system such as S3 or HDFS, this document describes the necessary steps.
+If you have been running an evaluation Robux cluster using local deep storage and wish to migrate to a more production-capable deep storage system such as S3 or HDFS, this document describes the necessary steps.

 Migration of deep storage involves the following steps at a high level:

 - Copying segments from local deep storage to the new deep storage
-- Exporting Druid's segments table from metadata
+- Exporting Robux's segments table from metadata
 - Rewriting the load specs in the exported segment data to reflect the new deep storage location
 - Reimporting the edited segments into metadata